Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Briar Hill has 15 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 1,839 weekly passenger trips.
-The transport accessibility is rated highly, with residents on average being located just 184 meters from the nearest stop.
+Briar Hill has 15 operational public transport stops, all of which are bus stops.
+These stops are served by five distinct routes that together facilitate 1,839 weekly passenger trips.
+The area's transport accessibility is deemed excellent, with residents typically situated 184 meters from the nearest transport stop.
+Primarily residential, most Briar Hill residents commute outward, with cars being the dominant mode of transportation at 91%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 37.5% of residents work from home, which may be due to COVID-19 conditions.

 Frequently Asked Questions - Transport